SAP Negotiations

 10. Donโ€™t Buy Shelfware โ€“ Right-Size and Phase Your Purchases

 Overview:ย SAP loves to sell you the โ€œwhole buffetโ€โ€”all modules and user licenses upfrontโ€”by enticing you with bundle discounts.
-But buying more software than you need (aka shelfware when it sits unused) is a budget killer.
+However, buying more software than you need (also known asย shelfware,ย which sits unused) is a budget killer.

 Best Practices: